Belarusian sprinter Tsimanouskaya reaches Poland after Tokyo drama | DW | 04.08.2021

 Belarus has been gripped by political upheaval and a crackdown on dissent for nearly one year.

-Strongman leader Alexander Lukashenko, once dubbed Europe's last dictator, claimed victory in last August's elections widely believed to have been rigged.
+Strongman leader Alexander Lukashenko, once dubbed Europe's last dictator, claimed victory in last August's elections, which many in the country and abroad believed to have been rigged.

 He has since jailed thousands of political opponents , while his opponent Sviatlana Tsikhanouskaya has fled to Lithuania.